int19h/Bannerlord.CSharp.Scripting/README.md

 ## Installation

+**WARNING**: if you had csx 0.1.0 or 0.2.0 installed, please remove it first by deleting the `csx` folder in your Bannerlord `Modules` folder.

-Download the most recent version from [Releases](https://github.com/int19h/Bannerlord.CSharp.Scripting/releases), and unpack it to the Modules folder of your Bannerlord installation.
+Download the most recent version from [Releases](https://github.com/int19h/Bannerlord.CSharp.Scripting/releases), and unpack it to the `Modules` folder of your Bannerlord installation.
 You may need to unblock the DLLs to allow Windows to load them.

 If the mod has been loaded correctly, you should see "C# Scripting" when you click Mods in the launcher.